 Now, with the holiday season just around the corner, I am in the process of organizing the house to receive my husband’s family and our friends, and the spaces that receive my highest attention are the kitchen, bedrooms, and bathrooms.

 With plenty of time to get ready ahead of us, here are my quick tips for getting your bath ready!

 Follow these 5 simple tips to get your bathrooms organized for the holidays:

-Step 2: Collect all items from your drawers and cabinets in your bathroom so you can start sorting.
-That means everything from the vanity top, drawers, medicine cabinet, and even the linen closet.
+Collect all items from your bathroom drawers and cabinets so you can start sorting.
+That means everything from the vanity top, drawers, and medicine cabinet, including the linen closet.

 Sort everything into four different groups —keep, toss, give away, and then an “I’m not sure” pile to go through again at the very end.

-Step 3: Clean everything.
-With all your items out of the drawers and cabinets this is a good time for a deep cleaning.
+Clean everything.
+With all your items out of the drawers and cabinets, this is a good time for a deep cleaning.
 Once you place all your belongings back in place, take the time to wash down the countertops and sinks.

 If space is limited and you have a very small bathroom, you can use tall baskets or decorative containers with lids and place them on a rack over the toilet to store things like hairbrushes, soaps, and other toiletries.